-Pursuant to Article 41 clause 24 point 1) of the PIT Act and Article 26 clause 1aa point 1) of the CIT Act, tax remitters are not obliged to withhold tax on interest or discount on the covered bonds (including in the case of applicability of Pay & Refund mechanism described below).
+Pursuant to Article 41 clause 24 point 1) of the PIT Act and Article 26 clause 1aa point 1) of the CIT Act, tax remitters are not obliged to withhold tax on interest or discount on the covered bonds.
 The tax remitters will decide on withholding the tax based on their own analysis.
 In accordance with the Article 75 §1 of the Tax Ordinance Act of 29 August 1997, as amended (the "Tax Ordinance"), if a taxpayer doubts whether a tax collected by a tax remitter is due or whether the amount of the collected tax is adequate, he may submit a request to confirm tax overpayment.

-In respect to withholding tax, in Poland there is a Pay & Refund mechanism, which generally is applicable if the total amount of payments from related party (within the meaning of Polish transfer pricing regulations) to a single taxpayer, which is not a Polish tax resident, in the relevant tax year (subject to any withholding tax provided for in Polish tax regulations, in particular revenue from interest) exceeds PLN 2 million.
+As at 1 January 2019 (as amended) Poland introduced reform in withholding tax regulations.
+Generally, the reform assumes Pay & Refund is applicable if the total amount of payments from related party (within the meaning of Polish transfer pricing regulations) to a single taxpayer, which is not a Polish tax resident, in the relevant tax year (subject to any withholding tax provided for in Polish tax regulations, in particular revenue from interest) exceeds PLN 2 million.
 In such a case tax remitters will be obliged to collect withholding tax on the said disbursements on the day they are made, at the standard Polish rates (i.e. 19 per cent. in the case of individuals or 20 per cent. in the case of legal persons) applicable to interest on the surplus over PLN 2 million without the possibility of non-collection of the tax under the relevant double tax treaty, and without taking into account the exemptions or reduced rates as determined under special provisions or double tax treaties.
 The taxpayer or the tax remitter (if it paid the withholding tax from its own funds and it bore the economic burden of withholding tax) may claim a withholding tax refund.
 Under special provisions, withholding tax may not be collected by the tax.